flyway/flywaydb.org/documentation/api/index.md

 ### Programmatic Configuration (Android)

+**Note: Android integration may not work correctly due to a bug in the SQLDroid driver.
+[See this GitHub issue](https://github.com/flyway/flyway/issues/970#issuecomment-543209484).**

 In order to use Flyway on Android you have to add flyway-core as well as SQLDroid as dependencies.
 There are two things to keep in mind with Android: First, you have to load the migrations as *assets*, not *resources* and second, you have to let Flyway know your Android context, by calling `ContextHolder.setContext()`.